ANRGUSC/gcnschedule-turtlenet/Readme.md

 >https://github.com/dheera/rosboard

 ## Using Docker
-First build the docker images:
+First build the docker images (if you opened in Gitpod, this has already been done - skip this step):
 ```bash
 docker build -t smile_ros -f ros.Dockerfile .
 docker build -t rosboard -f rosboard.Dockerfile .
 ```

-Then pull and run Dozzle, a Docker image that's helpful for viewing logs:
+Then pull and run Dozzle, a Docker image that's helpful for viewing logs (if you opened in Gitpod, this is already running - skip this step):
 ```bash
 docker pull amir20/dozzle:latest
 docker run --name dozzle -d --volume=/var/run/docker.sock:/var/run/docker.sock -p 8888:8080 amir20/dozzle:latest